codesponge/nvims/README.md

 # NVIMS

-`nvims` is a script to switch between different Neovim configurations. on a linux system.
+`nvims` is a script to switch between different Neovim configurations on a linux(ish) system.
 Each configuration is referred to as a 'setup' and is located in the `~/.config/nvims/` directory.
 Any directory in `~/.config/nvims/` containing